What types of NP programs are offered at USC College of Nursing?

 What are the criteria for admission?

-- Minimum GPA of 3.0 from all previous institutions attended for Undergraduate/Graduate degree
+- Minimum cumulative GPA of 3.0 from all previous institutions, science grades strongly considered.

-- Three letters of reference from Masters prepared registered nurse or physician who can speak to the applicant’s ability to successfully complete the certificate program outcomes
+- Three letters of reference from Doctorally prepared Registered Nurse or Physician individuals who can speak to the applicant's ability to successfully complete the Doctor of Nursing Practice program outcomes

-- A personal Goal statement that reflects certificate program outcomes
+- A personal Goal statement that reflects Doctor of Nursing Practice program outcomes

-- Current unencumbered RN licensure in the state of residence
+- Current unencumbered RN or APRN licensure in the state of residence

 When is the application due date?

 November 1 (Summer Start), March 1 (Fall Start)